Riemann-Roch Theory for Graph Orientations: Directed path reversals and the Riemann--Roch formula

-The following theorem says that Baker-Norine rank of a divisor $D_\O$ associated to a partial orientation $\O$ is one less than the minimum number of directed paths which need to be reversed in the generalized cocycle reversal system to produce an acyclic partial orientation.
-To make this statement precise we introduce a helpful auxiliary graph.
-Let $\mathcal G_k$ be a graph with vertex set Two vertices $[\O]$ and $[\O']$ are adjacent in $\mathcal{G}_k$ if there exist $\O_1 \in [\O]$ and $\O_2 \in [\O']$ such that $\O_2$ is obtained from $\O_1$ by reversing some directed path.
-Let and let $d([\O],A)$ be the distance from $[\O]$ to $A$ in $\mathcal G_k$.
+The following theorem says that the Baker--Norine rank of a divisor $D_{\mathcal{O}}$ associated to a partial orientation $\mathcal{O}$ is one less than the minimum number of directed paths which need to be reversed in the generalized cycle--cocycle reversal system to produce an acyclic partial orientation.
+To make this statement precise, we introduce a helpful auxiliary graph.
+Let $\mathcal{G}_{k}$ be a graph with vertex set